timschofield/webERP/doc/README.txt

 DEVELOPING

 Contributions of code are documents including HOW-TOs with screen-shots etc are encouraged.
+This can be done directly on the wiki at http://www.weberp.org by any registered user of the wiki.
 Contributions in the form of bug reports or other feedback through the mainling lists above are also encouraged.
 Guidelines for contributing code are in the document at http://www.weberp.org/wikidocs/ContributingtowebERP developers should read this document carefully and follow the guidelines therein.
 Standards and conventions used in the code are rigorously applied in the interests of consistency and readability.
 Code submitted that does not conform to these standards will be changed so it does where possible.
 If the job to make the code conform to webERP standards is too large then the code will not be included.

 TRANSLATIONS